catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 SQLAlchemy takes the position that the developer must be willing to consider the relational form of his or her data.
-A system which pre-determines and conceals schema and query design decisions marginalizes the usefulness of using a relational database, leading to all the classic problems of impedance mismatch.
+A system which pre-determines and conceals schema and query design decisions marginalizes the usefulness of using a relational database, leading to all of the classic problems of impedance mismatch.

 At the same time, the implementation of these decisions can and should be executed through high-level patterns as much as possible.
 Relating an object model to a schema and persisting it via SQL queries is a highly repetitive task.
-Allowing tools to automate these tasks leads an application that is more succinct, capable, and efficient, created in a fraction of the development time it would take to roll these operations manually.
+Allowing tools to automate these tasks allows the development of an application that's more succinct, capable, and efficient, and can be created in a fraction of the time it would take to develop these operations manually.

 To this end, SQLAlchemy refers to itself as a *toolkit*, to emphasize the role of the developer as the designer/builder of all relational structures and linkages between those structures and the application, not as a passive consumer of decisions made by a library.
-By strongly exposing relational concepts, SQLAlchemy embraces the idea of "leaky abstraction", encouraging the developer to tailor a custom, yet fully automated, interaction layer between the application and the relational database.
-SQLAlchemy's innovation is the extent to which it allows high degrees of automation with little to no sacrifice in control over the relational database.
+By exposing relational concepts, SQLAlchemy embraces the idea of "leaky abstraction", encouraging the developer to tailor a custom, yet fully automated, interaction layer between the application and the relational database.
+SQLAlchemy's innovation is the extent to which it allows a high degree of automation with little to no sacrifice in control over the relational database.

 The Core / ORM Dichotomy